Zenika/OZKOUR/ozkour-back/README.md

 You will find in this drive two folders (talks and trainings) containing the different files that will be read and edited by our application.
 To allow google to access these files, you must respect the following steps:

+NOTE: The accesses to the files and folders of the project are already managed.
+The steps below simply explain the process in case you need to manage new ones.

 #### Step 1: MANAGE ACCESS

 You will need to repeat the following substeps as many times as there are files and folders.